Colic in Horses

 Colic itself is not a disease; rather, it is a group of clinical signs which indicate that your horse is uncomfortable.

-Our surgery facility is run by an experienced, registered specialist vet.
+Our surgery facility is run by experienced, registered specialist vets.
 We also have a fantastic team of vets experienced in anaesthesia, complemented by great nurses.
 Our surgery team is dedicated to delivering optimal patient outcomes and a better way of life.

 Our facility is equipped with the latest diagnostic and surgical tools plus a specialised induction and recovery room.
 Examples of regular surgical procedures carried out include: